 |

-This page is an attempt to redress the serious lack of up-to-date information regarding extant Swift-family vehicles.
+This page was first produced as an attempt to redress a serious lack of up-to-date information regarding extant Swift-family

-For this task I must acknowledge particularly the assistance of Keith Wright, who has a very keen nose for a Swift and
+In this task I must acknowledge particularly the assistance of Keith Wright and Mick Overton, who are well-informed and

-has surprised me a number of times with his revelations.
+have surprised me a number of times with their revelations.
 As this project has unfurled, vehicles have been sold to new,

 FRIENDS (Swifts)